 - Pre-menstrual phase (Waning moon)

-In ancient times, a woman’s cycle was honoured and celebrated, while her bleeding phase was ritualised.
+In ancient times, a woman’s cycle was honored and celebrated, while her bleeding phase was ritualized.
 Women of all ages came together in sacred circles and moon lodges.
 Getting your moon (period) was seen as a beautiful gift.

-Bleeding would be a time for resting, journeying inwards and tuning in to your intuition.
-Letting go of anything that didn’t serve you, resetting and starting anew again.
+Bleeding would be a time for resting, journeying inwards, and tuning in to your intuition.
+Letting go of anything that didn’t serve you, resetting, and starting anew.

 But the Patriarchy felt threatened by the power and magic that these women held within, which only magnified when they came together.
-So what was once seen as beautiful and pure, became stigmatised and seen as taboo.
+So what was once seen as beautiful and pure became stigmatized and seen as taboo.

 Women around the world today see their period as a hassle, a burden, and sometimes even a curse.
 Our sacred cycle has been belittled to no more than a means to reproduce.

 But I can feel the energy beginning to shift.
 She is rising.
-And we’re starting to fully awaken to the fierce power of our body, and reclaim the magic of our moon.
+We’re starting to fully awaken to the fierce power of our body and reclaim the magic of our moon.

-The terms white moon and red moon symbolise the different ways a woman’s cycle is currently flowing with the moon.
-And this will often change throughout a woman’s life, as she enters different phases.
+The terms white moon and red moon symbolize the different ways a woman’s cycle is currently flowing with the moon.
+And this will often change throughout a woman’s life as she enters different phases.

 You can figure out where your cycle currently is by starting to track it.
-Either use a traditional diary method, or one of the many apps available, like Natural Cycles, Clue, or Flo.
-If you have a fairly regular cycle, then a pattern will emerge for you after a couple of months.
+Either use a traditional diary method (day 1 = the first day of your bleed) or one of the many apps available, like Natural Cycles.
+Use a website like time and date to see where the moon currently is, where you live, and where your cycle is in relation to her.
+If you have a fairly regular cycle, a pattern will emerge for you after a couple of months.

 The White Moon Cycle

-The white moon cycle is the most common cycle, and is linked to the new moon.
-This means that if you’re on a white moon cycle, then you bleed around the new moon, and ovulate around the full moon.
+The white moon cycle is the most common and is linked to the new moon.
+If you’re on a white moon cycle, you bleed around the new moon and ovulate around the full moon.

-Because this cycle mirrors the traditional cycle of the moon, and mother earth; a woman with a white moon cycle is said to be in the Mother phase of her life.
-Either she wants to get pregnant and start a family, or she’s focused on nurturing and raising her children.
+Because this cycle mirrors the traditional cycle of the moon and mother earth, a woman with a white moon cycle is said to be in the Mother phase of her life.
+Either she wants to get pregnant and start a family or focus on nurturing and raising her children.

 This is because the full moon is considered to be the earth’s most fertile time.
 So when a woman goes through the most fertile stage of her cycle simultaneously, both energies align and are magnified.

-These women were often favoured by the Patriarchy, because all their energy was solely focused on the men and children in their life.
+White moon women were often favored by the patriarchy (and still are today) because all their energy was solely focused on the men and children in their life.

 The Red Moon Cycle

-The red moon cycle is less common than the white moon cycle, and is linked to the full moon.
-If you’re a woman with a red moon cycle, then you bleed during the full moon, and you ovulate during new moon.
+The red moon cycle is less common than the white moon cycle and is linked to the full moon.
+If you’re a woman with a red moon cycle, you bleed during the full moon, ovulating during the new moon.

-The red moon cycle is also said to offer a deep connection to a woman’s sexual energy – a powerfully potent energy that the Patriarchy have tried (and continue to try) to disconnect us from.
+The red moon cycle is also said to offer a deep connection to a woman’s sexual energy.
+Powerfully potent energy that the Patriarchy has tried (and continues) to disconnect us from.

-A woman on a red moon cycle is a woman of great power, and so it was these women who were labelled witches; and punished, vilified, and ostracised from society.
+A woman on a red moon cycle is a woman of great power.
+So it was these women who were labeled witches; and punished, vilified, and ostracised from society.

 Is one cycle better than the other?

 There’s also the worry that your energy will be higher and lower at the wrong time of your cycle.
-More expansive at new moon – traditionally a time to journey inward and rest.
+More expansive at the new moon—traditionally a time to journey inward and rest.
 And more internal at full moon – a time to expand, flourish and celebrate.